 There is not enough time or space here to go into details of your camera settings.
 We do thoroughly in our courses, so we’ll stick to a few shortcuts here.

-A ‘Portrait’ or ‘High sensitivity’ settings on your camera are probably your best choices if shooting on Auto.
+A ‘Portrait’ mode on your camera is probably your best choice if shooting on Auto.
 If you do have a portrait lens, this may be a moment to bring it out.
-Your phone camera is probably not up to the job - sorry.
 Oh, and don’t forget to make sure your camera is fully charged and there is enough space on the memory card - nothing worse than realising you've done all this prep and can't take a single photo!

 It doesn’t matter too much what camera you’re using - just make sure it’s not deploying flash with every photo.

 Oh, and this may sound weird indoors but USE YOUR ZOOM

 The temptation with baby photos is to just get close to them with your camera.
 But actually, you shouldn’t.
 I know it sounds counter intuitive but hear me out.
 To take a great looking close-up shot (and that’s what you really want with those little hands and feet) – use your camera zoom instead.
 Without going into technical reasons for it, getting in closer when your camera is ‘zoomed out’ just distorts the proportions of the thing closest to the lens.
 Added benefit of the zoom is that it will allow you to create that blurry background and foreground which helps your details stand out.